2D Plots: Styling

 fig = TikzFigure()

-ax = fig.axis2d(xlabel="$X$", ylabel="$Y$", xlim=(0, 10), grid=True)
+ax = fig.axis2d( xlabel="$X$", ylabel="$Y$", xlim=(0, 10), grid=True,)

 x = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]y1 = [0, 1, 4, 9, 16, 25, 36, 49, 64, 81, 100]y2 = [0, 2, 4, 6, 8, 10, 12, 14, 16, 18, 20]

-ax.add_plot(x, y1, label="Thick solid", color="red", line_width="2pt")ax.add_plot(x, y2, label="Thin dashed", color="blue", dashed=True)
+ax.add_plot( x, y1, label="Thick solid", color="red", line_width="2pt",)ax.add_plot( x, y2, label="Thin dashed", color="blue", options=[styles.dashed],)

 ax.set_legend()fig.show()